 Throughout baseball history, there have been key players who became September heroes for their clubs by helping lift them into the postseason.
 Whether it's turning in gem after gem on the mound down the stretch, or coming through with clutch hits late in critical games, these are the players who rose to the occasion when the pressure was at its peak during the regular season.

-As we head into the final month of the 2019 regular season, here's a look from MLB.com's beat writers at each team's greatest September hero:
+As we enter the final stretch of the 2020 regular season, here's a look from MLB.com's beat writers at each team's greatest September hero:

 Angels: Vladimir Guerrero, 2004

 The best season of Guerrero's Hall of Fame career came in his first year with the Angels, when he captured his lone American League MVP Award and led the club to its first division title in 18 years.
 He carried the Halos in September, batting .500 (15-for-30) with a 1.783 OPS, six home runs, 11 RBIs, six walks and zero strikeouts over his final eight games to fuel a 7-1 run that allowed the Angels to overcome a three-game deficit and edge out the A's in the AL West race on the penultimate day of the season.

 Astros: Lance Berkman, 2004

 The 2004 Astros -- a star-studded team that included Hall of Famers Jeff Bagwell and Craig Biggio, along with Jeff Kent and an up-and-coming Carlos Beltran for the second half of the season -- were sputtering at the All-Star break, which led to Phil Garner replacing Jimy Williams as manager.
 Houston had to go 36-10 down the stretch to win the National League Wild Card on the final day of the season, and Berkman spearheaded the surge by hitting .350 with 13 homers, 17 doubles and 45 RBIs in the final 68 games (1.056 OPS).